 - If the application to state a case is against a decision made by the Crown Court on appeal, the procedure is the same except the application is served on the Crown Court rather than the Magistrates' Court.
 (This means the decision to state a case or to refuse to do so is made by a Crown Court judge and the draft case is formulated by the Crown Court judge rather than the Magistrates' legal adviser or the District Judge).

 LEGAL ADVICE FOR APPEALS BY WAY OF CASE STATED

 Appeals based on matters of law are often, by their nature, complex and require considerable research and careful drafting.
 Also, there are significant potential pitfalls if you launch an appeal which is legally flawed.
-Not only can a poor appeal hit you in the pocket by way of an order for costs (not just yours but the prosecution’s costs too) but you can find yourself having a sentence increased.
+Not only can a poor appeal hit you in the pocket by way of an order for costs (not just yours but the opposing side's costs too) but you can find yourself having a sentence increased.
 For these reasons it is important to obtain legal advice on the merits of your appeal before starting the appeal process.
 Many lawyers will be happy to advise you simply on this aspect of your case even if you do not want to instruct a lawyer to represent you at the appeal hearing itself.

 Appeal by way of case stated from the Magistrates' Court is governed by sections 111 to 114 of the Magistrates’ Courts Act 1980.

 Appeal by way of case stated from a decision of the Crown Court on appeal is governed by section 28 of the Senior Courts Act 1981.

 The powers of the High Court on an appeal by way of case stated are contained in section 28A of the Senior Courts Act 1981.

 Case Stated procedure is contained in Part 35 of the Criminal Procedure Rules.